haikalllp/pastemax-forked/docs/update.md

 - Implement more advanced file tree navigation features like bookmarks and favorites
 - Add multi-selection capabilities for easier bulk operations
 - Consider adding drag-and-drop functionality for file selection
+- Enhance the path utilities with more advanced features like path validation
+- Expand test coverage to include more edge cases and platform-specific scenarios
+- Consider a more sophisticated build system with incremental compilation
+- Create additional documentation for advanced usage patterns